 With the rise of industrialism and home consumer goods, closets became storage spaces for clothing, personal effects, and household equipment — boxes, glasses, pots, bottles, jugs, conserve jars, and so forth.
 12 They took on specialized identities, too: the dressing room, the study, the library, the gallery.
 13 Yet according to Henry Urbach, the closet as a “new spatial type,” a wall cavity adjacent to a proper room, did not emerge until around 1840 in the United States.
 The newly subservient closet obscured itself by receding into the wall, and it attempted to “disappear” the family’s stuff.
 Now householders could relish in consumption and enjoy their material possessions, while also moderating the objects’ display and maintaining a semblance of frugality and moral propriety.
 The “non-room” closet housed things (and gluttonous vices) “that threaten[ed] to soil the room” (and the family’s reputation).
 14

 As consumption increased in postwar America, storage became ever more critical for managing clutter, particularly the intrusion of new media devices.
 Home economics experts were happy to supply advice.
 In 1953, the Small Homes Council recommended that families use their living room closets to store books, magazines, business papers, desk supplies, radios, record players, and records, along with table linens, dinnerware, musical instruments, and a card table and folding chairs.
-15 George Nelson’s Storagewall system, introduced in the mid-’40s, was designed for “active storage” for everyday objects and equipment necessitating instant retrieval and use.
+15 George Nelson’s Storagewall system, introduced in the mid-’40s, was designed for “active storage” of everyday objects and equipment necessitating instant retrieval and use.
 Along with the built-in radio and speakers, the record player drawer, the bookshelves and magazine racks, the foldout desk and paperwork cubbies, it had closets for games and a wet bar.
 In later versions, the wall incorporated television sets, movie projectors, and hi-fi systems.
 But in all of its incarnations, the Storagewall, like the studioli and wunderkammern before it, “put media objects into a discursive network with one another, as well as with other decorative objects in the house.”
 It was an interface between domestic technologies, epistemological forms, and human subjects.
 16

 Nelson recommended that mementos and archival (i.e., “inactive”) media either be discarded or “stored behind a wall and out of sight.”
 17 Thus, the postwar home, Lynn Spigel argues, became a “space of bureaucratic storage rather than a space of family memory.”
 18 Despite (or perhaps because of) his own proclivity for collection, Andy Warhol argued for a similarly minimalist, ascetic approach to media-storage: